 This is my oDesk review. oDesk is a site where you can get a ton of freelancing jobs.
 It is one of the largest freelancing marketplace on the internet.
 The total value of contracts at oDesk was $16 million for the month of April 2011, so you can imagine that it is a really huge business.
 Huge doesn’t always mean good, so here in my oDesk review I’ll discuss both the good and bad aspects of oDesk.
+If you are an employer, also read my oDesk Review from employer’s perspective.

 I have been a freelance writer at oDesk since March 2009, at which time it wasn’t half as big as it is now.
 I have seen it grow rapidly and have seen the number of jobs being posted steadily increase in almost all areas.
 Since I am a freelance writer, I follow the jobs in the writing section very closely and have some insights that I wish to share with you on oDesk review with respect to these jobs.